StefanBalaban/Bookkeeper/README.md

 # Bookkeeper
 Expense and profit tracker built for the needs of a bakery with multiple storefronts.
+The application allows net income on daily and monthly basis based on reported expenses and earnings.
 Built using the ABP.io framework.

 With this application you can do CRUD operations with:
 - expense types